 2 - Gravelbourg School, Gravelbourg

 This one time convent in the small town of Gravelbourg is reportedly extremely haunted.
 On the fourth floor, there are the ghosts of ladies, who are known to open and close doors.
 There’s the ghost of a little boy who went missing, his apparition appears in the auditorium.
-The ghost of a little girl is also haunting the building, her life was cut short having died from tuberculosis.
+The ghost of a little girl is also haunting the building, her life was cut short after having died from tuberculosis.

 1 - The Marr Residence, Saskatoon